IbrahimAhmedKhashaba/news/README.md

 ---

-# 🧠 Real Use of Design Patterns in Laravel Projects – Ibrahim Khashaba
+# 🧠 Real Use of Design Patterns in this News Project

 As a Laravel Back-End Developer, I apply several design patterns to write scalable, maintainable, and testable applications.
 Here’s how I used real design patterns in this project: